malliina/boat/README.md

 Creating the binary requires a Linux operating system with certain packages installed, therefore it is currently a separate step from the release process.

+## IntelliJ notes

+If using BSP, exclude folder [project/target/node-modules](project/target/node-modules) in the project structure settings to reduce excessive indexing.

 ## License

 Licensed under the 3-Clause BSD License.